 The first task in life is this: prayer.
 But not the prayer of words, like a parrot; the prayer of the heart: gazing on the Lord, hearing the Lord, asking the Lord.Pope Francis

 At St Catherine’s, prayer and worship are an integral part of our daily life.
 We pray together as a part of our class routine, we have weekly child-led collective worship, gather as a whole school for Mass and also have class Masses and liturgies.

 We begin and end each day with a prayer, and also come together to thank God before and after meals.
 Our prayers take the form of traditional prayers such as the Our Father, but also modern, child-friendly sung Grace.
 At the end of every prayer, we ask for the intercession of the Saints as we say, ‘St Catherine of Siena, [name of class saint] and Saint Michael pray for us.’

-Last year we completed a major school project, one that has been part of our school Vision for many years – the creation of a school Chapel.
+In 2019 we completed a major school project, one that has been part of our school Vision for many years – the creation of a school Chapel.
 In keeping with our commitment to sustainability, our Chapel is made from mainly recycled materials, and was entirely built by the school staff – everyone played a part, Head, SLT, Teachers, TAs, Office Staff and crucially our Handyman Keith and Premises Manager Eileen.
 It was an absolute labour of love.

 Ours is not a traditional Chapel – it was designed to be an inviting, warm sanctuary, with a focus on sensory calm.
 It is our sacred space and is valued by every member of our school community.
 As well as holding class worship there, it is open for daily personal prayer, led by our Friends in Faith.
 We also use it as a safe space where pupils can be alone with Christ.